 Parasites like fleas, ticks, and mosquitoes are infamous for spreading a host of diseases to human beings as they feed on blood.
 But while bed bugs may be blood-sucking parasites, they aren’t known to spread any diseases.
 The only thing bed bugs spread are annoying, itchy welts.

 While you’re likely to find bed bugs hanging around the bed, they can easily infest an entire living space, congregating in furniture, curtains, and even appliances.
 There are a few signs of bed bug infestation to look out for:

 Bite marks: Bed bug bites result in itchy red welts, often clustered together appearing in a line or zig-zag pattern on areas of skin exposed while you sleep.

-Funny smell: A bed bug infestation produces a musty, unpleasant smell that is sometimes compared to coriander.
+Funny smell: A bed bug infestation produces a musty, unpleasant smell compared to coriander.

 Stains and blotches: Bed bugs will stain bed sheets and other materials with their droppings as they feed.
 Crushed bed bugs will create rusty brown stains in the fabric.

 Even businesses and offices where there are no beds can have bed bugs.
 Employees can unknowingly transport bed bugs into the office, where they can find plenty of dark hiding places to camp out.
 Since most employees leave at night when bed bugs are most active, the pests might not be spotted.